 Note: At the 19thASEAN Regional Forum Ministerial Meeting held in Phnom Penh, Cambodia, on 12 July 2012, ARF Ministers adopted an "ARF Statement on Cooperation in Ensuring Cyber Security".
 Ministers also agreed to task their relevant Senior Officials to develop an ARF work plan related to cyber security.
-The work plan is currently under development.

-- 1. [Draft ARF Work Plan on Security in the Use of Information and Communication Technologies (ICTS)] ["Draft Work Plan on Security of and in the Use of Information and Communications Technologies (ICTs) with a view to implementing the statement by Ministers of Foreign Affairs on Cooperation in Ensuring Cyber Security".] (prepared by Malaysia, Australia, Russia) - 2.
-ARF Workshop on Cyber Security Capacity Building (proposed by China; ASEAN partner to be advised), Beijing, second half of 2014 - 3.
-Seminar on Operationalizing CBMs in the ARF (proposed by Singapore and United States), Singapore
+- 1. Draft ARF Work Plan on Security of and in the Use of Information and Communication Technologies (ICTs) (prepared by Malaysia, Australia, Russia) - 2.
+ARF Workshop on Cyber Security Capacity Building (proposed by China and Malaysia), 29-30 July 2015, Beijing, China - 3.
+ARF Seminar on Operationalizing CBMs in the ARF (proposed by Singapore and United States), 21 22 October 2015, Singapore - 4.
+ARF Workshop on Operationalising Confidence-Building Measures for Cooperation During Cyber-incident Response (proposed by Malaysia and European Union) - March 2016